-We are an internally-managed, non-diversified, closed-end investment company that has elected to be regulated as a BDC under the 1940 Act.
-As a BDC, we are required to comply with certain regulatory requirements, including the 1940 Act, rules promulgated under the 1940 Act, and exemptive orders issued to us by the SEC.
-We refer to these requirements, rules, and exemptive orders as the "1940 Act Requirements."
-The 1940 Act Requirements provide that the Company may maintain either an equity incentive plan or a "profit sharing plan."
+We are an internally-managed, non-diversified, closed-end investment company that has elected to be regulated as a business development company under the Investment Company Act of 1940, as amended, referred to as the 1940 Act.
+As a BDC, we are required to comply with certain regulatory requirements, including the 1940 Act, rules promulgated under the 1940 Act, and exemptive orders issued to us by the Securities and Exchange Commission, or the SEC.
+We refer to these requirements, rules and exemptive orders as the 1940 Act Requirements.
+Among other things, these 1940 Act Requirements:

+• Limit our ability to implement non-equity incentive plans (i.e., cash incentive plans) that would restrict the discretion and decision-making authority of our Compensation Committee.
+The 1940 Act Requirements provide that we may maintain either an equity incentive plan or a profit sharing plan.
 A "profit sharing plan" as defined under the 1940 Act is any written or oral plan, contract, authorization or arrangement, or any practice, understanding or undertaking whereby amounts payable under the compensation plan are dependent upon or related to the profits of the company.
 The SEC has stated that compensation plans possess profit-sharing characteristics if an investment company is obligated to make payments under such a plan based on the level of income, realized gains or loss on investments or unrealized appreciation or depreciation of assets of such investment company.